Madsn/framework-testing/README.md

     - Code examples use deprecated classes... (e.g. Form instead of FieldGroup)
   - Hard to find code examples (full, working projects), although I did find one pretty nice github repo [here](https://github.com/rolandkrueger/vaadin-by-example)

-In summary - documentation is somewhat spotty.
+In summary - documentation is somewhat spotty and outdated.
 Possibly suitable for experienced java devs, but definitely unfriendly toward beginners to Swing and web dev on JVM in general.
+I'm sure I would be having less issues if I took the time to read through the entire Vaadin book, but if I am going to be that thorough with all the frameworks this project would just take too long.

 ### Jhipster (Spring + Angular)

 ### Grails